Bohachi Bushido: Code of the Forgotten Eight 4K UHD/Blu-ray Review

 Video

 As far as I can tell, Bohachi Bushido never made it to VHS outside of Asia.
 Its first English-friendly DVD came in 2008 from Discotek Media, who put together a nice, extras-packed anamorphic presentation that is now out-of-print (don’t worry, the extras are preserved here).
-Mondo Macabro’s HD premiere was initially released earlier this year as a limited edition 4K UHD/BD combo pack.
-This review pertains to the 1080p, 2.35:1 standard edition Blu-ray, which is culled from the same original negative restoration as the 4K disc.
+Mondo Macabro initially released a limited edition 4K UHD/BD combo pack in January of 2025, followed by a retail edition Blu-ray in July.
+My original review pertained to that BD and I am now updating it to reflect the retail edition solo 4K disc.
+The screencaps on the page are from the 1080p BD transfer, which was culled from the same original negative restoration as the 4K disc.

 Audio